amit-hm/MovieRecommenderSystem/README.md

-# MovieRecommenderSystem_Spark
+# MovieRecommenderSystem
-This is an implementation of Latent Factor Recommendation System, using PySpark, to recommend movies to users.
+This is an implementation of Latent Factor Recommendation System to recommend movies to users.

 Suppose we are given a matrix R of recommendations.
 The element R of this matrix corresponds to the rating given by user u to item i.
 The size of R is m × n, where m is the number of movies and n the number of users.